Free-form radio: Adult hits/Jack FM

 The adult hits brand can be considered a "sequel" of sorts to the freeform format.
 Many of these stations play a wide variety of music ranging from many formats that includes, but is not limited to: Oldies/classic hits, classic rock, adult contemporary, Mainstream Top 40/Adult Top 40, etc. Most of the music played on these stations are from the years 1970–2020, although a few 1960s tracks may be sprinkled in.
-Unlike true freeform radio, there are no disc jockeys.
+Unlike freeform radio, adult hits stations emphasize familiar hit songs from researched playlists, and sometimes operate without disk jockeys.

 The most notable adult hits station brand is Jack FM, which has many affiliates across the world.
 Several imitators of the Jack brand and its associated slogan "Playing What We Want" have also emerged.
 These imitators often use the name of a person, place or a historical site and can include: Mac (E.G. Mac 94.7 Clinton, Iowa) historical figures (E.G. The Chief 92.5 Champaign, Illinois), etc.